What is the Doctrine of Justification?

 Charles Hodge captured the essence of the Protestant view of the biblical teaching on justification when he wrote that justification is “a sentence of life pronounced upon righteousness.”
 There are two aspects of this definition that need unfolding if it is to be understood.

 A title to eternal life

-First, in justification we are accepted by God into the blessing of eternal life.
+First, in justification, we are accepted by God into the blessing of eternal life.
 He pronounces us to be in possession of His blessing of eternal life and, by this pronouncement, causes us to be in actual possession of this blessing.
 We are, in other words, given a title to eternal life.
 Just as I received a title to my car when I purchased it which made me a possessor of the car with a right to access it, so also having a title to eternal life means possessing the right to live forever in God’s blessing with access to His presence.
-Justification is not the experience of the blessing of life, but is rather our right to have the experience of life.
-In the same way, the title to my car does not consist in my driving of my car, but is that which gives me the right to drive my car.
+Justification is not the experience of the blessing of life but is rather our right to have the experience of life.
+In the same way, the title to my car does not consist in my driving of my car but is that which gives me the right to drive my car.

 To use another analogy, just as a key gives access to a locked door, so also justification is the granting of access to eternal life.
 The difference is that a key just gives you the ability to open a door, whereas justification actually brings the possession of eternal life.

-The basis of basis of our title to life
+The basis of our title to life

 Second, there is a basis upon which this title to eternal life is given.
 We are given a right to eternal life in justification, but why does God give us that right?
 That is the question answered here.
 The basis of our eternal life is the reason that we have a title to that life; it is the reason that we possess it.